 In preparation for future site development, data needs were evaluated for assessing chemical distributions in soil, sediment, groundwater, and surface water, for determining human health and ecological risk, and to develop remedial alternatives for the site.
-The seven-step data quality objectives (DQO) process (USEPA 2000) will be used to identify the adequacy of existing data and the need for additional data, to develop the overall approach to each study element, and ultimately to develop the various Field Sampling Plans (FSPs) for the Site.
-The DQO processes for the various aspects of the site characterization are provided in the Closure Plan (BRC 2006, in preparation).
+The seven-step data quality objectives (DQO) process (USEPA 2006) will be used to identify the adequacy of existing data and the need for additional data, to develop the overall approach to each study element, and ultimately to develop the various Sampling and Analysis Plans (SAPs) or Field Sampling Plans (FSPs) for the Site.
+The DQO processes for the various aspects of the site characterization are provided in the BRC Closure Plan (BRC, ERM, and DBS&A 2007).

 The need for low-level reporting limits has been identified for the project.
 Preliminary risk-based screening levels (RBSLs) and ecological screening levels (ESLs) have been developed to identify analytical sensitivity levels that will be sufficient to determine risks to ecological and human health.
-The methodologies for developing these screening levels are presented in the human health and ecological risk assessment sections of the Closure Plan (BRC 2006, in preparation), and are pending approval by NDEP.
+The methodologies for developing these screening levels are presented in the human health and ecological risk assessment sections of the BRC Closure Plan (BRC, ERM, and DBS&A 2007).
 Although preliminary RBSLs and ESLs can be met for many analytes, modifications to optimize laboratory method reporting levels (MRLs) may be needed to meet ecological and human health protective levels.
 Preliminary RBSLs and ESLs are provided in Table 2.
 In addition to these RBSLs and ESLs, regulatory established screening levels and standards (USEPA Region 9 preliminary remediation goals [PRGs], USEPA soil screening levels [SSLs], maximum contaminant levels [MCLs], and chronic freshwater ambient water quality criteria [AWQC]) are also presented in Table 2.
 Analytical sensitivity is discussed further in the following sections.